 Social Work England approved

-By the end of the course you will be ready to register with Social Work England and begin your career as a social work professional.
+By the end of the course, you will be ready to register with Social Work England and begin your career as a registered social work professional.

 On this course you will:

-- Gain the qualifications necessary to register as a professional social worker.
+- Gain the qualification necessary to enable you to apply to register as a professional social worker.

 - Learn from experienced and qualified social workers.

-- Study modules that are mapped to the national standards for social workers.
+- Study modules that are mapped to the national professional standards for social workers.

 - Receive targeted careers support to help you open future career opportunities in a variety of professional roles.